aislinb/sei-project-4/README.md

 	* VS Code

 ### How To Install
-1. Clone or download the repo from GitHub onto your machine.
+1. Clone or download the repo from GitHub onto your machine
 2. Install back-end dependencies: `pipenv`
 3. Enter the project shell: `pipenv shell`
 4. Make migrations: `python manage.py makemigrations`